How to Make a Plant Timelapse (Gear, Setup & Editing Guide)

 • Full YouTube video, gear list with links, and growing conditions are all included below.

-Have you ever wondered how those satisfying plant timelapse videos on YouTube are made?
-Or maybe you want to make your own plant timelapse and watch your sunflower, avocado or jalapeno grow in fast-forward?
-In this guide I’ll show you exactly how to make a plant timelapse – from choosing the gear to exporting the final video.
+Have you ever wondered how those satisfying plant timelapse videos are made?
+In this guide I’ll show you exactly how to make a plant timelapse — from choosing the gear to exporting the final video.
+It’s based on my own long-term projects (some running over months), so you get a realistic workflow and not just theory.
+And yes, there’s a full video too.

 If you prefer to watch instead of read, here’s the complete video tutorial where I walk through the whole process on camera: